BradLarson/GPUImage/README.md

 ### SimpleVideoFilter ###

 A pixellate filter is applied to a live video stream, with a UISlider control that lets you adjust the pixel size on the live video.

+### SimpleVideoFileFilter ###

+A movie file is loaded from disk, an unsharp mask filter is applied to it, and the filtered result is re-encoded as another movie.

 ### MultiViewFilterExample ###